 Galapagos Tortoise carapace plastron

 From an evolutionary perspective, it is widely agreed that in Galapagos they became the top of the food chain, or at least the top herbivore of the islands, occupying all vegetarian niches with no competition whatsoever.
-They are almost predator-free animals, except for a couple sightings of hawks and mockingbirds preying unusually on newly-hatched tortoises.
-These realities, and the fact that there are several types of island habitats due to the islands’ geological make up, have resulted in an evolutionary showcase of various types of adaptations including carapaces, behavioral differences, shapes, abilities, etc. Visiting the islands that have visitor sites with access to giant tortoises, is quite a revealing way of seeing all these unique adaptations.
+They are almost predator-free animals, except for a couple of sightings of hawks and mockingbirds preying unusually on newly-hatched tortoises.
+These realities and the fact that there are several types of island habitats due to the islands’ geological makeup have resulted in an evolutionary showcase of various types of adaptations including carapaces, behavioral differences, shapes, abilities, etc. Visiting the islands that have visitor sites with access to giant tortoises, is quite a revealing way of seeing all these unique adaptations.

 If one feature can show how incredible these reptiles are, it must be the way they feed.
 The way they feed is one incredible feature of reptiles.
-They are strictly vegetarians with a slow metabolism, and toothless!.
+They are strict vegetarians with a slow metabolism, and toothless!.
 This implies they virtually eat all vegetable material and are hardly selective.
 That makes them constant grazers, although they do take breaks from time to time.

 When feeding, their sharp mouth edges (aka. lips) aptly cut vegetation and then without chewing, it goes down from their mouths into their stomachs.
 Here, and quite slowly, the digestive process starts.
 Their droppings clearly show the different plants eaten at a given time.
 This is evidence that their slow metabolism does work!
 In fact, it takes about a week to fully process their food before it becomes an oval-shaped dropping.